President of Associated Students

 The Vice President of External Affairs serves as ASPCC’s lobbyist.
 They are the students’ primary representative to groups outside of PCC such as other colleges, our local region, the Student Senate for California Community Colleges, and our legislators on both a state and national level.
 It is their responsibility to be aware of legislation that may affect community college students, and to convey and advocate the student's needs to legislators.

-The Vice President of Community Diversity is responsible for promoting diversity and unity on campus.
+The Vice President of Student Equity is responsible for promoting diversity and unity on campus.
 The responsibilities of this position ranges from issues of race and ethnicity to gender, specific culture, sexual orientation, and a myriad of other related topics.
-They are tasked with organizing events and programs to highlight and celebrate PCC’s cultural diversity, and chairs the Community Diversity Committee.
+They are tasked with organizing events and programs to highlight and celebrate PCC’s cultural diversity, and chairs the Student Equity Committee.

 Vice President of Sustainability